 - Private devotional use of tongues in prayer, praise, and song.
 (1 Corinthians 14)

 At this point, please stop reading this teaching!
 To continue on, it’s very important that you first understand the concept of how God created humans as tri-unified beings, composed of bodies, souls, and spirits, in order for the remainder of this portion of this teaching to make any sense.
-Please stop and read another teaching on our web site entitled “Whole In One” before you read any further in this teaching.
+Please stop and read another teaching on our web site titled “Whole In One” before you read any further in this teaching.

 Let Him Out!

-The biblical, spiritual phenomenon called the “Baptism in the Holy Spirit—when experienced—unleashes, “uncorks,” or releases the Holy Spirit from within the human spirit where He is already resident if we have been born2 (meaning born again, born anew, born from above, born the second time, converted, etc.) All four Gospels and the Book of Acts teach that Jesus baptizes people in the Holy Spirit.
-(Matthew 3, Mark 1, Luke 3, John 1, and Acts 11: 16) There are no valid textual, exegetical, or historical reasons to believe that the phenomenon of the baptism of the Holy Spirit ceased with the waning of the so-called “Apostolic Age” by the end of the first century—as I had been mistakenly taught in my early years as a Jesus-believer.
+The biblical, spiritual phenomenon called the “Baptism in the Holy Spirit—when experienced—unleashes, “uncorks,” or releases the Holy Spirit from within the human spirit where He is already resident if we have been born again, born anew, born from above, born the second time, saved, converted, etc.) All four Gospels and the Book of Acts teach that Jesus baptizes people in the Holy Spirit.
+(Matthew 3, Mark 1, Luke 3, John 1, and Acts 11: 16) There are no valid textual, exegetical, or historical reasons to believe that the phenomenon of the baptism of the Holy Spirit ceased with the waning of the so-called “Apostolic Age” by the end of the first century—as I had been mistakenly taught in my early years as a follower of Jesus.

 Please don’t ever let such foolish pride cause you to have such spiritual elitism, and holier-than-thou attitudes!
 The reality is that one ought to be extremely, deeply humbled that the Most High God, the Creator of the Universe, has condescended to allow humans to participate in such wonderful and blessed matters.
 There is absolutely no room for pride that one has been baptized in the Holy Spirit and is able to manifest some of the supernatural gifts of the Holy Spirit.
 The baptism in the Holy Spirit and the supernatural gifts of the Holy Spirit are for ALL God’s children and are given to build up, strengthen, comfort, and encourage all of Jesus’ son and daughters in his worldwide Church.